marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 There is a `String` type, which is stored on a heap.
 There is also a string literal, which is actually a [string slice](./ownership.md#string-slices).

-If a function expects a string parameter, it's a good practice to use string slice instead of a `String`, because:
+If a function expects a string parameter, it's a good practice to use string slice (`&str`) instead of a `String`, because:

 - a string literal can be passed as is;
 - a string slice can be easily taken out of a `String` with `&some_string`